livingingroups/ods_wiki/project_readme.md

 ## 4. Details about Data Collected and where they are Stored

 ### Folder Structure and Organization
-This can be updates infor from your data management plan.
+This can be updated informatiom from your [data management plan.](https://github.com/livingingroups/ods_wiki/blob/main/data_management_plan.md)
 Include server locations and github repos.
-Information can be copied frpom data managemnt plan and updated.
+Information can be copied frpom data management plan and updated.

 ### File Naming Conventions